DarkAdin/PythORF/README.md

 * Natriuretic Peptide A (NPPA).
 * Angiotensin-converting enzyme 2 (ACE2).

+### Writing into a log file
+Now the results are saved into a .log file.
+If the sequence lacks a FASTA line, it lets you choose the name for the file.
+Else it is named after the sequence itself.

 ## Purpose
 The main goal of this algorithm is to bring some of the most common tools both to unexperienced and experienced students and academics in the field of Molecular Biology and Genomics, without having to depend on some website, third party organization, licensed application or bloated libraries.
 The massive use of licensed applications plagues the entire academic field and personally is something I'd have loved to avoid some time ago.
 Everyone knows that most software these days suffers from a serious lack of art in their design and over-complexity.